willemt/raft/README.rst

 --------------
 The log compaction method supported is called "Snapshotting for memory-based state machines" (Ongaro, 2014)

-This library does not send snapshots (ie. there are NO send_snapshot, recv_snapshot callbacks to implement).
-The user has to send the snapshot outside of this library.
-The implementor has to serialize and deserialize the snapshot.
+The user has to implement the ``send_installsnapshot``, ``recv_installsnapshot``, and ``recv_installsnapshot_response`` callbacks, in a way similar to those for appendentries messages.
+The implementor has to serialize and deserialize the snapshot, send it in chunks, and determine the completeness of a snapshot transfer.

 The process works like this: